carynroth/GettingCleaningData/Codebook.md

 These data are organized according to subject, activity and the mean value for each measurment.

 ###Variable 1: "subject"
-integer
+integer,
 1-30 unique subjects in the dataset

 ###Variable 2: "activity"
-character
-6 levels of this variable
+character,
+6 levels:
 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 ###Variable 3: "timeBodyAccMeanX"
 numeric
-mean of the mean of the time domain body acceleration signal in the X direction normalized, no units
+mean of the mean of the time domain body acceleration signal in the X direction, normalized, no units

 ###Variable 4: "timeBodyAccMeanY"
 numeric
-mean of the mean of the time domain body acceleration signal in the Y direction normalized, no units
+mean of the mean of the time domain body acceleration signal in the Y direction, normalized, no units

 ###Variable 5: "timeBodyAccMeanZ"
 numeric
-mean of the mean of the time domain body acceleration signal in the Z direction normalized, no units
+mean of the mean of the time domain body acceleration signal in the Z direction, normalized, no units

 ###Variable 6: "timeBodyAccStDevX"
 numeric
-mean of the standard deviation of the time domain body acceleration signal in the X direction normalized, no units
+mean of the standard deviation of the time domain body acceleration signal in the X direction, normalized, no units

 ###Variable 7: "timeBodyAccStDevY"
 numeric
-mean of the standard deviation of the time domain body acceleration signal in the Y direction normalized, no units
+mean of the standard deviation of the time domain body acceleration signal in the Y direction, normalized, no units

 ###Variable 8: "timeBodyAccStDevZ"
 numeric
-mean of the standard deviation of the time domain body acceleration signal in the Z direction normalized, no units
+mean of the standard deviation of the time domain body acceleration signal in the Z direction, normalized, no units

 ###Variable 9: "timeGravityAccMeanX"
 numeric
-mean of the mean of the time domain gravity acceleration signal in the X direction normalized, no units
+mean of the mean of the time domain gravity acceleration signal in the X direction, normalized, no units

 ###Variable 10: "timeGravityAccMeanY"
 numeric
-mean of the mean of the time domain gravity acceleration signal in the Y direction normalized, no units
+mean of the mean of the time domain gravity acceleration signal in the Y direction, normalized, no units

 ###Variable 11: "timeGravityAccMeanZ"
 numeric
-mean of the mean of the time domain gravity acceleration signal in the Z direction normalized, no units
+mean of the mean of the time domain gravity acceleration signal in the Z direction, normalized, no units

 ###Variable 12: "timeGravityAccStDevX"
 numeric
-mean of the standard deviation of the time domain gravity acceleration signal in the X direction normalized, no units
+mean of the standard deviation of the time domain gravity acceleration signal in the X direction, normalized, no units

 ###Variable 13: "timeGravityAccStDevY"
 numeric
-mean of the standard deviation of the time domain gravity acceleration signal in the Y direction normalized, no units
+mean of the standard deviation of the time domain gravity acceleration signal in the Y direction, normalized, no units

 ###Variable 14: "timeGravityAccStDevZ"
 numeric
-mean of the standard deviation of the time domain gravity acceleration signal in the Z direction normalized, no units

- "timeGravityAccMeanX"
-[10] "timeGravityAccMeanY"    "timeGravityAccMeanZ"    "timeGravityAccStDevX"
-[13] "timeGravityAccStDevY"   "timeGravityAccStDevZ"   "timeBodyAccJerkMeanX"
-[16] "timeBodyAccJerkMeanY"   "timeBodyAccJerkMeanZ"   "timeBodyAccJerkStDevX" [19] "timeBodyAccJerkStDevY"  "timeBodyAccJerkStDevZ"  "timeBodyGyroMeanX"
-[22] "timeBodyGyroMeanY"      "timeBodyGyroMeanZ"      "timeBodyGyroStDevX"
-[25] "timeBodyGyroStDevY"     "timeBodyGyroStDevZ"     "timeBodyGyroJerkMeanX" [28] "timeBodyGyroJerkMeanY"  "timeBodyGyroJerkMeanZ"  "timeBodyGyroJerkStDevX" [31] "timeBodyGyroJerkStDevY" "timeBodyGyroJerkStDevZ" "freqBodyAccMeanX"
-[34] "freqBodyAccMeanY"       "freqBodyAccMeanZ"       "freqBodyAccStDevX"
-[37] "freqBodyAccStDevY"      "freqBodyAccStDevZ"      "freqBodyAccJerkMeanX"
-[40] "freqBodyAccJerkMeanY"   "freqBodyAccJerkMeanZ"   "freqBodyAccJerkStDevX" [43] "freqBodyAccJerkStDevY"  "freqBodyAccJerkStDevZ"  "freqBodyGyroMeanX"
-[46] "freqBodyGyroMeanY"      "freqBodyGyroMeanZ"      "freqBodyGyroStDevX"
-[49] "freqBodyGyroStDevY"     "freqBodyGyroStDevZ"
->
-Some information on the variable including:
- - Class of the variable
- - Unique values/levels of the variable
- - Unit of measurement (if no unit of measurement list this as well)
- - In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
-Describe these 4 levels).

-(you can easily use Rcode for this, just load the dataset and provide the information directly form the tidy data file)

-####Notes on variable 1:
-If available, some additional notes on the variable not covered elsewehere.
-If no notes are present leave this section out.
+mean of the standard deviation of the time domain gravity acceleration signal in the Z direction, normalized, no units

+###Variable 15: "timeBodyAccJerkMeanX"
+numeric
+mean of the mean of the time domain body acceleration jerk signal in the X direction, normalized, no units

+###Variable 16: "timeBodyAccJerkMeanY"
+numeric
+mean of the mean of the time domain body acceleration jerk signal in the Y direction, normalized, no units

+###Variable 17: "timeBodyAccJerkMeanZ"
+numeric
+mean of the mean of the time domain body acceleration jerk signal in the Z direction, normalized, no units

+###Variable 18: "timeBodyAccJerkStDevX"
+numeric
+mean of the standard deviation of the time domain body acceleration jerk signal in the X direction, normalized, no units

+###Variable 19: "timeBodyAccJerkStDevY"
+numeric
+mean of the standard deviation of the time domain body acceleration jerk signal in the Y direction, normalized, no units

+###Variable 20: "timeBodyAccJerkStDevZ"
+numeric
+mean of the standard deviation of the time domain body acceleration jerk signal in the Z direction, normalized, no units

+###Variable 21: "timeBodyGyroMeanX"
+numeric
+mean of the mean of the time domain body gyroscopic signal in the X direction, normalized, no units

+###Variable 22: "timeBodyGyroMeanY"
+numeric
+mean of the mean of the time domain body gyroscopic signal in the Y direction, normalized, no units

+###Variable 23: "timeBodyGyroMeanZ"
+numeric
+mean of the mean of the time domain body gyroscopic signal in the Z direction, normalized, no units

+###Variable 24: "timeBodyGyroStDevX"
+numeric
+mean of the standard deviation of the time domain body gyroscopic signal in the X direction, normalized, no units

+###Variable 25: "timeBodyGyroStDevY"
+numeric
+mean of the standard deviation of the time domain body gyroscopic signal in the Y direction, normalized, no units

+###Variable 26: "timeBodyGyroStDevZ"
+numeric
+mean of the standard deviation of the time domain body gyroscopic signal in the Z direction, normalized, no units

+###Variable 27: "timeBodyGyroJerkMeanX"
+numeric
+mean of the mean of the time domain body gyroscopic jerk signal in the X direction, normalized, no units

+###Variable 28: "timeBodyGyroJerkMeanY"
+numeric
+mean of the mean of the time domain body gyroscopic jerk signal in the Y direction, normalized, no units

+###Variable 29: "timeBodyGyroJerkMeanZ"
+numeric
+mean of the mean of the time domain body gyroscopic jerk signal in the Z direction, normalized, no units

+###Variable 30: "timeBodyGyroJerkStDevX"
+numeric
+mean of the standard deviation of the time domain body gyroscopic jerk signal in the X direction, normalized, no units

+###Variable 31: "timeBodyGyroJerkStDevY"
+numeric
+mean of the standard deviation of the time domain body gyroscopic jerk signal in the Y direction, normalized, no units

+###Variable 32: "timeBodyGyroJerkStDevZ"
+numeric
+mean of the standard deviation of the time domain body gyroscopic jerk signal in the Z direction, normalized, no units

+###Variable 33: "freqBodyAccMeanX"
+numeric
+mean of the mean of the frequency domain body acceleration signal in the X direction, normalized, no units

+###Variable 34: "freqBodyAccMeanY"
+numeric
+mean of the mean of the frequency domain body acceleration signal in the Y direction, normalized, no units

+###Variable 35: "freqBodyAccMeanZ"
+numeric
+mean of the mean of the frequency domain body acceleration signal in the Z direction, normalized, no units

+###Variable 36: "freqBodyAccStDevX"
+numeric
+mean of the standard deviation of the frequency domain body acceleration signal in the X direction, normalized, no units

+###Variable 37: "freqBodyAccStDevY"
+numeric
+mean of the standard deviation of the frequency domain body acceleration signal in the Y direction, normalized, no units

+###Variable 38: "freqBodyAccStDevZ"
+numeric
+mean of the standard deviation of the frequency domain body acceleration signal in the Z direction, normalized, no units

+###Variable 39: "freqBodyAccJerkMeanX"
+numeric
+mean of the mean of the frequency domain body acceleration jerk signal in the X direction, normalized, no units

+###Variable 40: "freqBodyAccJerkMeanY"
+numeric
+mean of the mean of the frequency domain body acceleration jerk signal in the Y direction, normalized, no units

+###Variable 41: "freqBodyAccJerkMeanZ"
+numeric
+mean of the mean of the frequency domain body acceleration jerk signal in the Z direction, normalized, no units

+###Variable 42: "tfreqBodyAccJerkStDevX"
+numeric
+mean of the standard deviation of the frequency domain body acceleration jerk signal in the X direction, normalized, no units

+###Variable 43: "freqBodyAccJerkStDevY"
+numeric
+mean of the standard deviation of the frequency domain body acceleration jerk signal in the Y direction, normalized, no units

+###Variable 44: "freqBodyAccJerkStDevZ"
+numeric
+mean of the standard deviation of the frequency domain body acceleration jerk signal in the Z direction, normalized, no units

+###Variable 45: "freqBodyGyroMeanX"
+numeric
+mean of the mean of the frequency domain body gyroscopic signal in the X direction, normalized, no units

+###Variable 46: "freqBodyGyroMeanY"
+numeric
+mean of the mean of the frequency domain body gyroscopic signal in the Y direction, normalized, no units

+###Variable 47: "freqBodyGyroMeanZ"
+numeric
+mean of the mean of the frequency domain body gyroscopic signal in the Z direction, normalized, no units

+###Variable 48: "freqBodyGyroStDevX"
+numeric
+mean of the standard deviation of the frequency domain body gyroscopic signal in the X direction, normalized, no units

+###Variable 49: "freqBodyGyroStDevY"
+numeric
+mean of the standard deviation of the frequency domain body gyroscopic signal in the Y direction, normalized, no units

+###Variable 50: "freqBodyGyroStDevZ"
+numeric
+mean of the standard deviation of the frequency domain body gyroscopic signal in the Z direction, normalized, no units

 ##Sources
-Sources you used if any, otherise leave out.

-##Annex
-If you used any code in the codebook that had the echo=FALSE attribute post this here (make sure you set the results parameter to 'hide' as you do not want the results to show again)
+README file included with data